Transfer Credits and Courses Taken Outside of the College

 A student may take courses on any other campus of the University System of Maryland.
 Such credits are considered resident credits (not transfer credits).
 See http://www.usmd.edu/institutions/ for Universities that are part of the University System of Maryland.

 Requesting to take a course at another USM institution follows the same procedure as requesting the transfer of credit, which is described below, except that the Transfer or Inclusion of Credit form is not needed.

 The University of Maryland is a member of the Consortium of Universities of the Washington Metropolitan Area.
 Students enrolled in these institutions are able to attend certain classes at other member institutions and have the credit considered "residence" credit at their own institutions.
 A student may not take a course through the Consortium if that course is part of the curriculum of the student's home institution (this is a policy of the Consortium).
 This opportunity applies to degree-seeking iSchool students only.
 Advanced Special Students are NOT eligible.
 More information about Consortium registration, eligibility, and restrictions is available through Testudo.

-See www.consortium.org for participating Universities.
-Note that other Consortium schools have varying semester schedules that often do not coincide with the UM schedule.
+NOTE: Other Consortium schools often have varying semester schedules that do not necessarily coincide with the UM schedule.

 Petitioning to take a consortium course follows a similar procedure to requesting a transfer of credit, which is described below.
 After receiving approval from the iSchool to take a consortium course, pick up the Consortium Registration form and the Consortium Registration Permission form from the University of Maryland, College Park Consortium Coordinator in 1113 Mitchell Building.
 You can also contact this office by email (firstname.lastname@example.org) or by phone (301-314-8239).
 All forms must be signed by the Assistant Dean, not the advisor, before being submitted to the Consortium Office.